nodeontrain/nodeontrain.xyz/tuts/first_testing.md

 permalink: /tuts/first_testing/
 ---

-When making a change of this nature, it’s a good practice to write an automated test to verify that the feature is implemented correctly.
+When making a change of this nature, it's a good practice to write an automated test to verify that the feature is implemented correctly.

 ### Our first test